johannefranck/johannefranck.github.io/demographics.markdown

 layout: custom_home
 title: Sociodemographics
 hero_title: Sociodemographics
-hero_subtitle: Exploring the Demographics and Sociodemographic data to the People in Copenhagen
+hero_subtitle: Exploring the Demographics and Sociodemographic data of the People in Copenhagen
 ---

 ## <a id="Sociodemographics"></a>Sociodemographics